 Yellow belts are front line employees who have been properly trained in the concepts behind Six Sigma.
 They will not lead any projects, but will be involved with them as workers or contributors.
 Many people will seek the yellow belt as a way to determine if they would like to continue their studies to pursue a green belt or higher.

 In many companies someone who has passed the green belt certification but has yet to complete a Six Sigma project is also considered a yellow belt.
-The following video explains the basic requirements for obtaining a yellow belt:

-Green belt certified individuals work on projects for up to 25% of their typical work day.
+Six Sigma green belts are certified individuals work on projects for up to 25% of their typical work day.
 They usually function as team members on projects being run by black belts, though they can operate as a project leader on small or simple projects.
 Green belt certified employees typically get most of the work done on a given project.

 When working as a team member, the green belts coordinate with the leader to ensure the entire team is functioning and the project is progressing.
 They may also collect data about projects and potential projects to supply to black belts or champions.